CocoCatWeb3-Official/Docs/docs/CocoApp/Self Service.md

    ```

 7. **Confirm Successful Startup**
-   Check the startup logs for the message Service connection completed!.
-Logs can be viewed in the logs directory.
+   Check the startup logs for the message *Service connection completed!*. *Logs* can be viewed in the logs directory.